Chris35Wills/Chris35Wills.github.io/publications.md

 ## In preparation

-- Williams, C., Carrivick, J.L., (in prep).
-Evaluating mountain glacier change and mass balance sensitivity in Northern Sweden 1926-2010 (target journal: Journal of Glaciology).
+- Williams, C., Carrivick, J.L., Evans, A.J. and Rippin, D.M. (submitted).
+Quantifying uncertainty in using multiple datasets to determine spatiotemporal ice mass loss over 101 years at Kårsaglaciären, arctic Sweden.

 - Williams, C., Luckman, A., O’Leary, M., Murray, T., Benn, D., (in prep.)
 Crevasse evolution at Helheim glacier at high resolution: Implications for the calving process (target journal: Journal of Glaciology).